Red vs. Blue: Recording

 Red vs. Blue is mostly recorded using a number of networked Xbox consoles.
 As the games evolved and Rooster Teeth grew, consoles were changed to eight connected Xbox 360s and later sixteen Xbox Ones.
 Within a multiplayer game session, the people controlling the avatars "puppet" their characters, moving them around, firing weapons, and performing other actions as dictated by the script, and in synchronization with the prerecorded dialogue.
 The camera is simply another player, whose first-person perspective is recorded raw to a computer.
-The Apple Macintosh games Marathon and Marathon 2: Durandal were also used in Season 3 for scenes that occur in the distant past; this has the effect of making the graphical quality of the series an indication of time's progression throughout the story.
+The Apple Macintosh games Marathon and Marathon 2: Durandal (to which the Halo series is a spiritual successor) were also used in Season 3 for scenes that occur in the distant past; this has the effect of making the graphical quality of the series an indication of time's progression throughout the story.
 The first five seasons of Red vs. Blue were later reshot in high definition using the PC ports of Halo: Combat Evolved and Halo 2, which have also been featured in later seasons whenever those games were required.

 In the interview on The Screen Savers, Burns described the use of machinima techniques to record the show thus: "It's like normal animation but instead of, y'know, sitting down, drawing everything by hand, we just use controllers."
 During the earlier seasons, Ramsey developed a technique to handle the gamepad with his foot in case more than four characters were in the scene.

 In scenes using the original Halo, a bug was exploited that made it so that by holding a pistol and looking down, the character would appear to be holding the pistol down but looking up, as if more relaxed.
 At the same time, changing the perspective the head would bob, giving the impression that the character was talking.
 The glitch also either made vertical movement limited or returned the character's appearance to normal, so characters would have to estimate movements, since they were always looking down.

 Bungie eliminated the bug in Halo 2, so that the on-screen characters appear to look up or down correctly.
 To facilitate the production of machinima, Bungie implemented a new feature that made it possible to achieve the same effect as the original bug.
 In Halo 2, pressing down on the D-Pad of the Xbox controller makes the player character appear to hold a weapon in a neutral position, without aiming it at anyone, while looking straight ahead.
 This also allowed them to move the heads up and down to achieve a more dynamic appearance for some scenes.